ashpursglove/Ashs_PDF_Manipulator/README.md

 ## License

-**Use it, abuse it, redistribute it, tattoo it on your cat — whatever.
+**Use it, abuse it, redistribute it, tattoo it on your face — whatever.
 If it breaks, you get to keep both halves.**

 ### PS.
 Fuck Adobe